 Being attuned not only to the candidate’s verbal responses but also to how comfortable they appear when answering the uncomfortable questions, are good indicators of a high EQ.
 If a candidate shuffles around in their chair, freezes up or stumbles, it’s likely you need to keep pressing for some authentic answers.

-Emotional Intelligence will look different in many different roles, so it’s imperative to define what ‘high’ emotional intelligence looks like in the context of the job.
-For example, strong social skills and self-awareness would be beneficial in a sales role, whereas a director will need to demonstrate high emotional regulation.
+Emotional Intelligence will look different in many different roles, so it’s imperative to define what “high” EQ looks like in the context of the job.
+As an example, strong social skills and self-awareness would be beneficial in a sales role, but a director will need to demonstrate high emotional regulation.

-Once you have clearly defined what emotional intelligence looks like on the job, you can create job simulation questions using skills testing software like Vervoe to test a candidate’s emotional intelligence skills that are relevant to the role.
+Once you have clearly defined what emotional intelligence looks like on the job, you can create job simulation questions using skills assessment tools like Vervoe to test a candidate’s emotional intelligence skills that are relevant to the role.

 Building assessments where candidates engage through audio and video recordings, as well as written responses will reveal how they are likely to behave in real life work situations.

-You’ll be in a position to pose: What is their emotional state, and how do they manage it?
-This will provide insight into the candidate’s self-awareness and adaptive coping strategies.
+In the job simulation, they’re going to miss their targets.
+As the hiring manager, you’ll be in the position to assess their emotional state, and how they manage it.
+These soft skills are often ignored during the hiring process, but will provide an unparalleled insight into the candidate’s self-awareness and adaptive coping strategies.